espoirMur/espoirMur.github.io/source/_posts/2025-02-26-my-summary-of-the-two-congo-wars.md

 - The Path of Genocide, the Rwanda crisis from Uganda to Zaire, [Link](https://www.diva-portal.org/smash/get/diva2:276851/FULLTEXT01.pdf) this one is hard to find online, may be Kagame have removed it form bookshops.

 - The Great African War by Filip REYNTJENS.
+-  The Kitona Operation, Rwanda’s Gamble to Capture Kinshasa and the Misreading of an “Ally” [Link](https://ndupress.ndu.edu/Portals/68/Documents/jfq/jfq-68/JFQ-68_99-104_Stejskal.pdf)